Articles | By Stanley F. Chalvire | 01/22/25

 • Filing of IND or equivalent

-• Completion of Phase I clinical trials
+• Completion of a Phase 1 clinical trial

-• Completion of Phase II clinical trials
+• Completion of a Phase 2 clinical trial

-• Completion of Phase III clinical trials
+• Completion of a Phase 3 clinical trial

 • Filing of NDA or equivalent